NCJCoombs/Drying-droplets/README.md

 ## Installation

-The code has been written for and successfully compiled with [version 2.0.0](https://github.com/oomph-lib/oomph-lib/releases/tag/v2.0.0).
+The code has been written for and successfully compiled with [version 2.0.0](https://github.com/oomph-lib/oomph-lib/releases/tag/v2.0.0) of oomph-lib.
+The directories for the elements and driver codes mimic the directory structure of oomph-lib.
+Once these files have been placed in the relevant locations, the user may run ```./autogen.sh``` to generate the makefile for each driver.

-## Output
+For 2D simulations we recommend using the [mumps](https://mumps-solver.org/index.php) linear solver rather than oomph-lib's default, SuperLU.

+## Example scripts and output

+Example bash scripts have been provided for drops with an elliptical and triangular contact line.
+For the former, the fields $(h,p,\phi)$ are outputted along the major and minor axis at every time step.
+At a given time increment (0.025 in the code), a full output of all fields $(x,y,h,p,\phi,u,v)$ is done on both the computational mesh and a fine uniform mesh for aid with post-processing.
+At timestep ```i``` these are outputted to ```full_solni.dat``` and ```full_soln_uniformi.dat``` respectively.